YasinEl/mzRAPP/README.md

 <span id="Missing_values"> </span>

-### Missing peaks
+### Missing peaks/values classification

-The classification of not found peaks (Not found peaks, as defined in figure 2) into high and low is done for each benchmark feature individually.
-Since we do not want to solely rely on the benchmark alignment to be correct we only classify missing values if the alignment of the benchmark is in agreement with the alignment performed by NPP in at least one isotopologue (as also described in figure 5).
+The classification of not found peaks (Not found peaks, as defined in figure 2) into high and low is done for each benchmark feature individually (as shown in figure 3).
+Since we do not want to rely on the benchmark alignment to be correct we only classify missing values if the alignment of the benchmark is in agreement with the alignment performed by NPP in at least one isotopologue (as also described in figure 5).
 Classification is based on the lowest benchmark peak present in the respective feature which has been found by the non-targeted algorithm.
 All benchmark peaks in this feature that have a benchmark area which is